Perception Psychology: Exploring Key Perception Theories

 • Height in the visual field: Objects that are further away from the viewer typically appear higher in the visual field.

-Perception psychology according to Gregory
+Perception psychology, according to Gregory

 Richard Langton Gregory was a British psychologist and Emeritus Professor of Neuropsychology at the University of Bristol.
-Gregory was also the author of the constructivist theory of perception, or the "top-down" theory—which takes the opposite approach of Gibson’s “bottom-up” theory.
+Gregory was also the author of the constructivist theory of perception, or the "top-down" processing theory—which takes the opposite approach of Gibson’s “bottom-up” theory.
 It assumes that our cognitive processes—including memory and perception—result from our continuously generating hypotheses about the world from the top down.
 In other words, we recognize patterns by understanding the context in which we perceive them.

 Consider handwriting as an example.
 The handwriting of many individuals can be difficult for others to read; however, if we can pick out a few words here or there, it helps us understand the text’s context, and that helps us figure out the words we could not read.
 In other words, Gregory's theory assumes we have previous knowledge of what we are perceiving in addition to the stimulus itself.
-Because stimuli can often be ambiguous, correctly perceiving it requires a higher level of cognition because we must draw from stored knowledge or past experiences to help us understand our perceptions.
-He believed perception is based on our accumulated knowledge, and that we actively construct perceptions whether they’re correct or not—though an incorrect hypothesis can lead to errors in perception.
+Because stimuli can often be ambiguous, correctly perceiving them requires a higher level of cognition because we must draw from stored knowledge or past experiences to help us understand our perceptions.
+He believed perception is based on our accumulated knowledge and that we actively construct perceptions whether they’re correct or not—though an incorrect hypothesis can lead to errors in perception.

 Getty/Anchiy